hcmlab/ssi-tutorial/README.md

 ## Installation

 After cloning the repository run `install.cmd`, which will download core binaries from the official [SSI Github](https://github.com/hcmlab/ssi/) project and generate the tutorial files.
 Tutorials are organized in directories with a trailing number (e.g. `01_basics`).
-A tutorial may consits of several examples, which are again orded by a trailing number.
+A tutorial may consist of several examples, which are again orded by a trailing number.
 Each example exists of a `.pipeline` file (the actual pipeline), which is accompanied by files ending on `.html` and `.cmd` (generated during installation).
 You can open the `html` file in a browser of your choice, which will highlight the most important pieces of the code.
 Then, execute the batch file to actually run the pipeline.

 ## HTML Generation